How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 How to replace a Camshaft Position Sensor?

-Follow the below-given steps to replace a cam sensor:
+Follow the below-given steps to replace a camshaft psoiton sensor:

-3. Release the tab on the sensor to disconnect the wires from the sensor.
+7. Remove the tab on the sensor to remove the wires from the sensor.

-5. Pull the sensor off with a slight twist.
+9. Gently remove the sensor with a slight twist.

-6. Apply a bit of engine oil to the O-ring of the new sensor.
+11. Apply a small amount of oil to the O-ring of the new sensor.

 Camshaft Position Sensor Replacement Cost